-We have not required that screening and assessment occur in Stage 1 Exploration.
-In Guidance we will add that decisions related to moving on to ground-disturbing activities will need to be informed by cultural heritage screening.
-This screening could happen as part of Stage 1 exploration, but it must happen in Stage 2 before ground-disturbance takes place to avoid unanticipated impacts on critical cultural heritage.
+We have not required that screening occur in Stage 1 Exploration.
+In Guidance we will add that a decision to move to ground-disturbing activities will need to be informed by cultural heritage screening.
+This screening could happen as part of Stage 1 Exploration, but it must happen in Stage 2 before ground-disturbance takes place to avoid unanticipated impacts on critical cultural heritage.

-- 3.7.2.2 has been slightly streamlined compared to the Mining Standard. - 3.7.2.1.
-Either as part of Chapter 2.1 (see Criterion 2.1.1) or as a separate exercise, and prior to commencing ground-disturbing exploration activities, the company shall undertake a screening process to identify risks and potential impacts to replicable, non-replicable and critical cultural heritage from the proposed exploration project.
-Screening shall be updated whenever new areas are proposed for exploration.
+3.7.2.1.
+Either as part of Chapter 2.1 (see Criterion 2.1.1) or as a separate exercise, and prior to commencing ground-disturbing exploration activities, the company shall undertake a screening process to identify risks and potential impacts to replicable, non-replicable and critical cultural heritage from the proposed exploration project.210 Screening shall be updated whenever new areas are proposed for exploration.